SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 	takeown.exe /F . /R /D N
 	Get-ChildItem -Path '.' -Recurse | Unblock-File

-After you have done all that, I recommend to add a Start menu shortcut to *Simulator Startup.exe* and *Simulator Configuration.exe*, since you will need those two applications the most.
-After that, you want to visit the *Config* folder.
-If you want to start with a clean, empty configuration, you may want to delete all *.ini files, but it will be a good idea to make a backup copies for later reference.
-Also, leave all other files, like the *Simulator Tools.targets* file in place.

-As an alternative, which I would recommend, leave the configuration files in place and use the given configuration as a starting point to understand how everything fits together.
-Then create your own configuration by changing this configuration using *Simulator Configuration.exe*, as described in the chapters below.
-The files in the *Config* folder will never get overwritten, when you save your own configuration.
-Instead, your configuration files will be saved to the *Simulator Controller\Config* folder in your user *Documents* folder.
-This folder will be searched first, when a configuration file is looked up.
-You can always revert to the original configuration by deleting the *.ini files in the *Simulator Controller\Config* folder.

 ## Installing additional components

 As already mentioned in the [README](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/README.md#third-party-applications) file, you might want to install additional third party applications, that can be controlled by Simulator Controller or will enhance the overall user experience.
-Please take a look at this list and decide, which ones you want to install.
+Please take a look at this list and decide, which ones you want to install during the installation & setup process.
 If you want to start your own plugin development or even change the code of the Simulator Controller itself, you definitely need to have [AutoHotkey](https://www.autohotkey.com/) installed.
 Beginning with Release 2.1, an installation of [VisualStudio Community Edition](https://visualstudio.microsoft.com/de/vs/community/) might also be required, if you want do dig into the heavylifting part of telemetry data acquisition or voice recognition.
 But you can stick with the precompiled binaries from the distribution, if that is not your domain.

-Beside that, I can recommend [VoiceMacro](http://www.voicemacro.net/) for handling complex voice commands (support for simple commands is already builtin, but *VoiceMacro* is much better), and depending on your equipment configuration, [SimHub](https://www.simhubdash.com/) and [SimFeedback](https://www.opensfx.com/).
-For the later two, very sophisticated support is built into the Simulator Controller already.

 ## Using your own pictures, videos and sounds for all the splash screens